Genorred/Genorred/README.md

 # 💫 About Me:
-I am Mykhailo 17 years old Fullstack developer with 2 years of experience <br>
+I am Mykhailo 17 years old Fullstack developer with 1 year of experience <br>
 Like anime, games and javascript<br>